bkader/KPack/README.md

 ## 67. Virtual Plates

 Nameplates are hard to look at.
 They fill your screen and make an absolute mess when you're fighting lots of mobs.
 This module gives them depth, so they fit into the game world instead of covering it.

+## 68. Dark Mode

+This module not only allows you to darken UI just like [LortiUI](https://www.curseforge.com/wow/addons/lorti_ui), but also allows you to color it per class and have settings stored per account or per character.

+## 69. Enhanced Colour Picker

+Adds Copy and Paste Functions to the ColorPicker and more.

+## 70. Enhanced Stack Split

+Enhances the StackSplitFrame with numbered Buttons, a '1-Click Mode' and a 'Auto Split Mode'.

+## 71. AddOnSkins

+This module is only for **[ElvUI](https://github.com/ElvUI-WotLK/ElvUI)** users, it assures all things that are added by this pack are properly skinned by ElvUI.